maevegillies/Python-S1-Final-Project/RESUME.md

 Last year, my brother left for Florida to study computer science.
 Before he switched his major to architechure, I remember seeing the lines of Javascript code on his computer.
 I wondered "how could I do that?".

 I am proficient in Python and the hardware of the Raspberry Pi.
-* Tell your site viewers more about yourself.
 * What skills, talents, and knowledge do you have?
 What do you like learning about?
 ### Strengths
-- What are some of your strengths?
+- * What are some of your strengths?
 ### Goals
-- What skills are you working on?
+- * What skills are you working on?

 ---
 ## EPIC Experience